anderjason/eslint-plugin-import-boundary/README.md

 │       └─── ...
 │
 └─── core
-    │   index.ts (Exports specific utilities meant to be used across boundaries) │   │
+    │   index.ts (Exports specific things meant to be used across boundaries) │   │
 │   └─── _components
 │   │   └─── Button.tsx